top of page

 SYMBOLISM

 Shield: The colors, gold and purple, are those of the organization (The Royal Golf Club).
-The purple field represents the golf course, the green disc alludes to a “green” or “tee”, the white round simulates a golf ball and the 18 arrowheads with shafts issuing from the “tee” refers to the 18 holes of a golf course.
+The purple field represents the golf course, the green disc alludes to a “green” or “tee”, the white round simulates a golf ball, and the 18 arrowheads with shafts issuing from the “tee” refer to the 18 holes of a golf course.
 A circle is also symbolic of unity and sameness of purpose.

 bottom of page